tinysecurity/SEEDLAB_25/MiniProject/readme.md

 PythonCode folder:

-This folder contains all of our Python code that we run on the Pi.
-We have several test files here along with our main file for running the python code.
+This folder contains our Python code that we run on the Pi.
+QuadrantDetection.py detects which quadrant a ArUco marker is in, and then sends this information over to the Arduino.